 Across the campground is a lone cyclist who we invite for drinks.
-Bert is a Dutch mechanic who works for four months of the year and cycles for another eight months.His partner who is back in the Netherlands is due to join him.
-He met her while cycling from Puntas Arenas in southern Chile to Alaska.
+Bert is a Dutch mechanic who works for four months of the year and cycles for another eight months.His partner, who is back in the Netherlands, is due to join him.
+He met her while cycling from Punta Arenas, in southern Chile, to Alaska.

 He rides a specially constructed mountain bike which can carry all his gear.
-This includes a special single wheel trailer behind his bike over the connecting arm of which he hangs 50 litres of water thus enabling him to ride from Sydney to Perth via Alice and his current ride which is the Canning Stock route.
+This includes a special single wheel trailer behind his bike over the connecting arm of which he hangs 50 litres of water which allowed him to ride from Sydney to Perth via Alice.
+It will also facilitate his current ride which is the Canning Stock route.
 He has also cycled through China to Lao, Vietnam and Burma.

 I am able to commiserate with Bert who after two weeks is still waiting for a special food parcel with his dehydrated food.
-It was sent via Australia Post from Adelaide and is still somewhere in a special Australia Post orbit along with my package to Darwin which has clearly been lost somewhere in the same parcel black hole.
+It was sent via Australia Post from Adelaide and is still somewhere in a special Australia Post orbit.
+Here it is communing with my package to Darwin which has clearly been lost somewhere in the same parcel black hole.
 This reminds me to check Australia Post’s special email tracking system, since we now have internet reception.

 Bed-time approaches.
 Today, Jill sets a new record for early to bed as she turns in slightly before 7 pm.
-Even Kaylee who thinks that any bed-time after 9.30 pm is the equivalent of a night on the town, has not managed to get to bed this early, which I note, judging by the parties going on around us, (NAIDOC week celebrations are ongoing) is earlier than the bed-time of a Halls Creek 10 year old.
+Even Kaylee who thinks that any bed-time after 9.30 pm is the equivalent of a night on the town, has not managed to get to bed this early.
+9.30 pm, I note, judging by the parties going on around us, (NAIDOC week celebrations are ongoing) is earlier than the bed-time of a Halls Creek 10 year old.

 During the day we have discovered that the car has suffered more undercarriage issues.
 It is this tendency to temperamental behaviour that has led to her being called Beyonce.